3mcd/javelin/packages/ecs/README.md

 The ECS also provides the following filters

-- `createCommittedFilter` ignores "ephemeral" entities, i.e. entities that were added or destroyed last tick
+- `committed` ignores "ephemeral" entities, i.e. entities that were created or destroyed last tick
-- `createAddedFilter` detects newly created entities
+- `created` detects newly created entities
-- `createDestroyedFilter` detects recently destroyed entities
+- `destroyed` detects recently destroyed entities
-- `createTagFilter` isolates entities by tags, which are discussed below
+- `tag` isolates entities by tags, which are discussed below

 ### Tagging